jan-bogaerts/mark/src/markdownCode.md

   - model for all: select the gpt model to be used by the transformer.
     - the sub menu items are provided by the gpt-service's list of available models. `await gptService.getModels()`
     - the menu item that contains the name of the currently selected model, is shown as selected.
-      - Get the value for the current model, registered for the current transformer, from the gpt-service. `gptService.getModelForFragment(transformer)`
+      - Get the value for the current model, registered for the current transformer, from the gpt-service. `gptService.getModelForTransformer(transformer)`
     - when an other model is selected, ask the gpt-service to update the model-name used for the transformer. `gptService.setModelForTransformer(model, transformer)`
   - model for fragment: select the gpt model to be used by the transformer, for the current key.
     - the sub menu items are provided by the gpt-service's list of available models.
     - the menu item that contains the name of the currently selected model, is shown as selected.
-      - Get the value for the current model, registered under the name of the current transformer and current key, from the gpt-service `gptService.setModelForFragment(transformer, key)`
+      - Get the value for the current model, registered under the name of the current transformer and current key, from the gpt-service `gptService.getModelForFragment(transformer, key)`
     - when an other model is selected, ask the gpt-service to update the model-name of the transformer and the current title. `gptService.setModelForFragment(model, transformer, key)`
-  - a splitter
+  - a splitter (Menu.Divider)
   - refresh: when pressed, the transformer associated with the current tab recalculates the result
   - upon construction register an event handler with the project-service (field: eventTarget) to handle the event 'content-changed' (Unregister when unloading).
 Refresh the current model for all and the current model for the fragment.